 BRING BACK THAT LEROY BROWN

 This pastiche of a 1930s tune, with tack piano, banjo ukulele and an upright bass provides a quick glimpse into Mercury’s love of theatre…and enjoyment in the ridiculous.
 The studio take of ‘Leroy’ utilised the speeding up and slowing down of tapes allowing multiple Freddies to harmonise effectively.
-When the band played it live, it was presented as a fast-paced instrumental interlude – as in the clip above, from Hammersmith ’75 – but even without the vocals, the sense of fun still comes across.
+When the band played it live, it was presented as a fast-paced instrumental interlude, but even without the vocals, the sense of fun still came across.
 Very few bands of Queen’s stature would have got away with sticking this on an album without it sounding like a pure novelty.
-Okay, maybe Kansas would have too.
+Okay, maybe Kansas would have too…but precious few.

 SHEER HEART ATTACK